ropensci/mctq/README.md

 ## Contributing

-`mctq` is a community project, anyone and everyone is welcome to contribute.
+`mctq` is a community project, everyone is welcome to contribute.
 Take a moment to review our [Guidelines for Contributing](https://gipsousp.github.io/mctq/CONTRIBUTING.html).

 Please note that `mctq` is released with a [Contributor Code of